-The number of EPAs/FTAs keeps increasing around the globe.
+The number of Economic Partnership Agreements/Free Trade Agreements (EPAs/FTAs) keeps increasing around the globe.
 The number of RTAs (such as FTAs and Customs Unions) reported to the GATT from 1948 to 1994 was 124.
-As of December 15, 2017, the number of RTAs that have come into force and been reported to the GATT/WTO is $453^{1}$ .
-Furthermore, the number of IIAs (International Investment Agreement) -- which set forth the protection of investment property, free transfer of funds and restriction of foreign investment -- has increased globally.
-As of March 2018, Japan has entered 15 EPAs/FTAs that are in force with 17 countries and concluded IIAs with 29 countries and regions.
+As of January 4, 2019, the number of RTAs that have come into force and been reported to the GATT/WTO is 467.1 Furthermore, the number of IIAs (International Investment Agreement)2 which set forth the protection of investment property, free transfer of funds and restriction of foreign investment has increased globally.
+As of February 2019, Japan has entered EPAs/FTAs that are in force with 20 countries and regions, and concluded IIAs with 29 countries and regions.

 Such rapid increase in EPAs/FTAs can be attributed to several factors.
 The establishment of the EU as a Customs Union, which has a massive internal market, and its development prompted the establishment of the NAFTA (North American Free Trade Agreement) and the AFTA (ASEAN Free Trade Area).
-Furthermore, the establishment of customs unions and EPAs/FTAs stimulates trades among their parties and decreases relative trade barriers among them, while it provides incentives for non-associated countries to conclude customs union/EPA/FTA regional trade agreements with associate countries, since the non-associate countries are treated less favorably through the trade conversion effect.
-For example, after the FTA within the ASEAN region (AFTA) entered into force in 1993, the FTA network of "ASEAN+1" was formed in East Asia FTAs (trade in goods) between ASEAN and Japan, China, the Republic of Korea (hereafter "Korea"), India, Australia and New Zealand by end of January 2010 (See the following section, "Global Trends of Economic Partnership" concerning the global trends in EPAs/FTAs.).
+Furthermore, the establishment of customs unions and EPAs/FTAs stimulates trades among their parties and decreases relative trade barriers among them, while it provides incentives for non-associated countries to conclude customs union/EPA/FTA regional trade agreements with associate countries, since the non-associate countries are treated less favourably through the trade conversion effect (See the following section, "Global Trends of Economic Partnership" concerning the global trends in EPAs/FTAs.)